 Canajoharie is a very small village located in the state of New York.
 With a population of 2,073 people and just one neighborhood, Canajoharie is the 591st largest community in New York.
-Canajoharie has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Canajoharie has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Unlike some villages, Canajoharie isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Canajoharie are a mix of both white- and blue-collar jobs.
 Overall, Canajoharie is a village of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Canajoharie who work in management occupations (15.66%), sales jobs (12.62%), and office and administrative support (12.50%).